Edgar Cayce: Relationship with Al Layne

 The following year, in April 1902, Cayce authored a public endorsement that attributed his cured voice to the treatment of "Osteopath and Electro-Magnetical Doctor" A.C.
 Layne.

 In May 1902, Cayce got a job in a bookshop in Bowling Green, Kentucky.
 He returned to Hopkinsville to visit his parents in September.
 The following January, he returned to the town to attend his sister's wedding.

-Cayce and Gertrude Evans married on June 17, 1903, and she moved to Bowling Green.
-By June 24, papers published stories of Cayce going into a trance to help osteopath A.C.
-Lane diagnosis a patient who was not physically present.
+Cayce married Gertrude Evans on June 17, 1903, and she moved to Bowling Green.
+By June 24, newspapers published stories of Cayce going into a trance to help Layne diagnose a patient who was not physically present.
 Cayce denied being a spiritualist, saying he was an active member of the Christian Church.
-A 1904 article mentioned his refusal to charge for readings.
+An article from 1904 mentions Cayce's refusal to charge for medical readings.
 In 1904, Cayce claimed he had developed the card game Pit and sent it to Parker Brothers.

-They had three children: Hugh Lynn Cayce (1907–1982), Milton Porter Cayce (1911–1911), and Edgar Evans Cayce (1918–2013).
-Layne revealed the activity [What activity?] to the professionals at the boarding house (one of whom was a magistrate and journalist), and the state medical authorities forced him to close his practice.
+Cayce and his wife had three children: Hugh Lynn Cayce (1907–1982), Milton Porter Cayce (1911–1911), and Edgar Evans Cayce (1918–2013).
+Layne revealed the trance reading activity to the professionals at the boarding house (one of whom was a magistrate and journalist), and the state medical authorities forced him to close his practice.
 He left to acquire osteopathic qualifications in Franklin.

-Cayce and a relative opened a photographic studio in Bowling Green.
-On December 25, 1906, a fire burned down the Cayce photo studio.
-His first son was born on March 16, 1907.
-Later that year, a second fire burned down his studio.
-In January 1908, he authored a query to the newspaper about the phase of the moon at a certain time in 1864.
-In 1908, he declared bankruptcy.
+Cayce and a relative opened a photographic studio in Bowling Green, the studio burned down on December 25, 1906.
+His first son was born on March 16, 1907, and later that year, a second fire burned down the studio once again.
+In January 1908, he authored a query to the Nashville Banner newspaper about the phase of the moon at a certain time in 1864.
+In 1908, Cayce declared bankruptcy.